The cruise control function helps you to maintain your driving speed at a speed that you choose, called the cruising speed.

 Note: press and hold one of the switches to modify speed by successive increments.

 The cruising speed may be exceeded at any time by depressing the accelerator pedal.
 While it is being exceeded, the cruising speed flashes in red on the instrument panel.

 Then, release the accelerator pedal: after a few seconds, the vehicle will automatically return to its set cruising speed.

 Cruising speed cannot be maintained

-When driving down a steep gradient, the system is unable to maintain the cruising speed: the stored speed will flash on the instrument panel information display to inform you of this situation.
+When driving down a steep gradient, the system may be unable to maintain the cruising speed: the memorised speed will flash in red on the instrument panel and an audible signal sounds at regular intervals to inform you of this situation.